soasis/cuneicode/documentation/source/known unicode encodings.rst

 ..
 Contact: opensource@soasis.org
 ..
 ..
 Commercial License Usage
 ..
-Licensees holding valid commercial ztd.text licenses may use this file in
+Licensees holding valid commercial ztd.cuneicode licenses may use this file in
 .. accordance with the commercial license agreement provided with the
 ..
 Software or, alternatively, in accordance with the terms contained in
 .. a written agreement between you and Shepherd's Oasis, LLC.